AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 p bias: -2.
 p feed: #(5 2)
 ~~~~~~~

 This piece of code evaluates to `1` (since `(5*1 + 2*2) - 2` equals to `7`, which is greater than `0`).

 ![Evaluating the perceptron.](02-Perceptron/figures/playgroundAndPerceptron.png){#fig:playgroundAndPerceptron width=400px}

 ## Testing our code

 Now is time to talk about testing.
-Testing will be a pillar whenever we will write code.
+Testing is an essential activity  whenever we write code.
 Software and code testing is essential in agile methodologies and is about raising the confidence that the code we write does what it is supposed to do.

 Testing is a central concept in the field of Software Engineering.
-Although this book is not about writing a large software artifact, we _do_ write source code.
+Although this book is not about writing large software artifacts, we _do_ write source code.
 And making sure that this code can be tested in an automatic fashion significantly improve the quality of what we are doing.
-More importantly, it is not only the author of the code (you!) that will appreciate the quality of the code, but anyone who will look at it.
+More importantly, it is not only the author of the code (you) that will appreciate the quality of the code, but anyone who will look at it.
 Along the chapters, we will improve our codebase.
 It is therefore very important to make sure that our improvement do not break some of the functionalities.

 For example, above we defined a perceptron, and we informally tested it in a playground.
 This informal test cost us a few keystrokes and a little bit of time.
 What if we can automatically repeat this test each time we modify our definition of perceptron?
 This is exactly what _unit testing_ is all about.